Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Model-driven statistical methods

-\textit{Summary}: Justifying the underlying probability distribution that drives data is an important facet in statistical model-based methods of segmentation.
+In this section, we reviewed the statistical approaches used for modeling and optimization of brain tumor segmentation models, summarised in Table \ref{tab:stat}.
+Justifying the underlying probability distribution that drives the data is an important facet of statistical model-based segmentation methods.
 These methods have the intrinsic limitations of requiring domain expertise and knowledge of prior distribution.
-Translating information about prior knowledge into a probabilistic model can be challenging and inference may involve extensive computations.
-These shortcomings restrict their deployment in large-scale and time-sensitive applications.
-However, model-based approaches are effective in terms of the model interpretability and the amount of data required for the analysis.
+Translating information about prior knowledge into a probabilistic model can be challenging, and inference may involve extensive computations \citep{icsin2016review}.
+Furthermore, statistical tumor models are often parameterized by many parameters.
+Estimation of unknown parameters could be computationally challenging due to the difficulties posed by mathematical issues such as non-convexity and model uncertainties.
+These shortcomings restrict their deployment in clinical practice.
+However, model-based approaches are effective in terms of model interpretability and the amount of data required for the analysis.